epeters3/phonemicizer/readme.md

 ## Model Description

 The model uses a single GRU layer in the encoder and an attention and GRU layer in the decoder, with a hidden size of 256 for all layers.
-Accuracy for the trained model weights currently in the repo is about 90.5%.
+Accuracy for the trained model weights currently in the repo is about 87% on the hold-out test set.
 The current model was trained for 120,000 iterations.